 - Medical school transcripts with Dean’s letter

 - Photo of applicant

-Follow the link to the Urology Residency Match site provided by the American Urological Assocation for application details.
-The deadline for completed applications is SEPTEMBER 19.
+For further application details follow the link to the Urology Residency Match site provided by the American Urological Association.